DaniloP85/tetris-canvas/README.md

-# Tetris

-Tetris challenge with JS, HTML and CSS only
+# Tetris JS, HTML and CSS only

 ## Description